YuanpengL/YuanpengL.github.io/_pages/about.md

 [paper](https://royalsocietypublishing.org/doi/full/10.1098/rsos.220675)

-A new family of Goldberg polyhedra with planar faces and cospherical vertices.
+A new family of Goldberg polyhedra with planar faces, cospherical vertices, and limited types of edges.
 </div>
 </div>